nightbot/docs/commands/variables/steam.md

 Title: Steam
 */

-You can utilize the Steam variable to list profile information for Steam accounts.
+You can use the Steam variable to display various information about a specific Steam profile.

 ### Normal Usage